Skip to main content

 The business case for healthy pregnancy

-Pregnancy and childbirth account for 25% of all hospitalizations in the U.S. Annually over $1 billion is spent on pregnancy complications-related hospitalizations with a large proportion of that cost due to premature birth.
+Pregnancy and childbirth account for 25% of all U.S. hospitalizations.
+Annually over $1 billion is spent on pregnancy complications-related hospitalizations with a large proportion of that cost due to premature birth.
 “Nearly half of all charges related to prematurity fall in the laps of employers and other private insurers” (National Business Group on Health.
 Healthy Pregnancy and Health Children: Opportunities and Challenges for Employers.
 The Business Case for Promoting Healthy Pregnancy.
 4, 1-18).

 Employers play an important role in assuring the health and well-being of families.
 Use the resources below to create a more healthy, productive workplace.